RagnarVKing/Mini-Shell/README.md

   You will have to implement missing parts marked as `TODO` items.

 - `util/` stores a parser to be used as support code for implementing the assignment.
+  For more information, you can check the `util/parser/README.md` file.
+  You can use this parser or write your own.

 - `tests/` are tests used to validate (and grade) the assignment.